 All class schedules are posted on the EasyAcademy portal.

-Written test followed by oral interview.
+Written test followed by an oral exam.